TuronLab/llm-bench/README.md

 The benchmark backend can remain in Docker; only the Ollama model server needs to run natively to access Metal.

 ## Comparing model variants fairly

-An experiment produces one job for every `(model, benchmark)` pair.
-To make a meaningful decision between a quantized large model and a smaller full-precision model, keep these inputs identical:
+An experiment can evaluate benchmark quality, measure serving performance under load, or do both.
+To make a meaningful comparison between model variants, keep the relevant inputs identical:

-- benchmark tasks and `extra_harness_args` (especially `limit`, `num_fewshot`, and batch size);
+- for benchmarks: the task list and `extra_harness_args` (especially `limit`, `num_fewshot`, and batch size);
-- provider and prompting/API mode where possible;
+- for load tests: the prompt, output-token limit, request rate/concurrency levels, and timeout settings;
-- model revision, quantization, and serving settings recorded in the experiment definition.
+- for both: the provider and prompting/API mode where possible, as well as the model revision, quantization, and serving settings recorded in the experiment definition.

-The framework compares evaluation quality; it also records duration, but it is not a dedicated latency/load-testing tool.
+The framework records benchmark scores, execution duration, and load-test metrics such as latency and throughput.
 A model identifier alone is not always enough to describe a variant, so put the exact Hugging Face revision, Ollama tag, or GGUF filename in the experiment and retain the YAML with the result.

 See [providers and experiment definitions](docs/providers.md) for concrete vLLM, Ollama, llama.cpp, and remote-API examples.

 ## Benchmarks